 Why Use a VPN Service?

 If you haven’t heard of the term before VPN stands for ‘virtual private network.’
-A purpose of a VPN is to securely transmit your data through an ‘encrypted tunnel’ that masks your identity and makes it more difficult for people to steal sensitive information that might be exposed when you are browsing online.
+The purpose of a VPN is to securely transmit your data through an ‘encrypted tunnel’ that masks your identity and makes it more difficult for people to steal sensitive information that might be exposed when you are browsing online.
 For example, using public Wi-Fi can expose you to others who are also using the same network- a VPN will help keep you anonymous to anyone who might be peeking in.

 In addition to security, another benefit of using a VPN is that some of them will allow you to get around content blockers so you can view websites and content that are normally restricted to certain locations.
 In a country like China that is notorious for restricting certain social media websites, people will use a VPN to access this restricted content.
-It’s also useful for viewing streaming services such as Netflix since their catalogue of content can vary from country to country.
+It’s also useful for viewing streaming services such as Netflix since their catalog of content can vary from country to country.
 With a VPN you can potentially view anything available around the world and remove those boundaries.

 For those that do their shopping on the web, a VPN can also save you money.
 Certain websites will charge you more depending on your location.
 If you’re able to keep your identity hidden, you’ll be able to take advantage of some savings.